-Known for his expertise in police communications and patrol operations, Douglas L. Davis began his law enforcement career in 1977 with the Williamsburg, Virginia, police department.
-After serving in patrol and investigations, he was advanced to lieutenant and then promoted to major where he served as the commander of the uniform and support services divisions.
+Co-Director of the Criminal Justice Program, Chief (Ret.)
+Davis is known for his expertise in police communications and patrol operations.
+Chief Davis began his law enforcement career in 1977 with the Williamsburg, Virginia, Police Department.
+After serving in patrol and investigations, he was promoted to lieutenant and then promoted to major where he served as the commander of the uniform and support services divisions.
 In 2003, he was appointed as the chief of police for the city of Waynesboro.
-He retired from Waynesboro in February 2011 and has started his own consulting business.
-Active in many professional organizations, Davis is the 2010–2011 president of the Virginia Association of Chiefs of Police, a member of the Virginia Police Chiefs Foundation, a member of the International Association of Chiefs of Police, past president of the Central Shenandoah Association of Chiefs of Police, past southwest regional representative on the Executive Board for the Hampton Roads Law Enforcement Information Exchange, past member of the executive board member of the Capital Wireless Information Net, and member of Gov. Bob McDonnell’s Public Safety Stakeholders Committee.
-Davis has a baccalaureate degree in Criminology from Saint Leo’s College and a master’s degree in Justice and Risk Administration from Virginia Commonwealth University.
+He retired from Waynesboro in February 2011 and has a consulting business.
+Active in many professional organizations, Chief Davis is the 2010–2011 president of the Virginia Association of Chiefs of Police, chairman of the Virginia Police Chiefs Foundation, a member of the International Association of Chiefs of Police, past president of the Central Shenandoah Association of Chiefs of Police, past southwest regional representative on the Executive Board for the Hampton Roads Law Enforcement Information Exchange, and past member of the executive board of the Capital Wireless Information Net.
+Chief Davis is also a member of the Academy of Criminal Justice Sciences, the Southern Criminal Justice Association and the Virginia Association of Criminal Justice Educators.
+Chief Davis currently sits on the Restorative Justice Executive Committee for Blue Ridge Court Services and the Alcohol Beverage Control Law Enforcement Advisory Committee.
+Chief Davis has a B.A. in Criminology from Saint Leo’s College and a M.S. in Justice and Risk Administration from Virginia Commonwealth University.
 He is a graduate of the FBI National Academy and the Professional Executive Leadership School conducted by the Virginia Police Chief’s Foundation at the University of Richmond’s Jepson School of Leadership Studies.
+Chief Davis serves as the faculty advisor for Nu Sigma, the Mary Baldwin Chapter of the National Criminal Justice Honor Society.

 This Associate Professor of Sociology’s research includes work on educational attainment, race, religion, and environmental issues.
 His areas of interest include social movements, environmental sociology, community service, social inequality, sociology of education, sociology of religion, and mountaineering.
 Stuhlsatz received a bachelor’s degree in anthropology from Wichita State University; a master’s degree in sociology from University of Wyoming, and a PhD in sociology from University of Virginia.